boot-clj/boot-cljs/README.md

   will `:require` any namespaces given in the `:require` key of the EDN, and add a `do` expression that calls any functions in `:init-fns` at the top level.
 These functions will be called with no arguments.

+* Configure compiler options according to `:compiler-options` key of the EDN, if there is one.

 * Configure the compiler to produce compiled JS at a location derived from the file's path, eg. given the file `foo/bar.cljs.edn` the output JS file will